richardhaslam/frackit/paper.md

 In this exemplary application we want to briefly outline what the workflow using `Frackit` together with [Gmsh][2] and [DuMuX][3] could look like.
-The images are taken from the `Frackit` documentation ([git.iws.uni-stuttgart.de/tools/frackit][0]) and the configurations of the geometry sampler are, apart from small modifications, very similar to the ones used in [example 3][1] provided in the `Frackit` repository.
+The images are taken from the `Frackit` documentation ([git.iws.uni-stuttgart.de/tools/frackit][0]) and the configurations of the geometry samplers are, apart from small modifications, very similar to the ones used in [example 3][1] provided in the `Frackit` repository.
 For further details on how to set up such configurations we refer to the source code and the documentation of that example in the repository.